peterhontaru/Piano-Journal/README.md

 ![difficulty](figs/unnamed-chunk-15-1.png)

--   the **Random Forrest** model was shown to be the most optimal model
+-   the **Random Forest** model was shown to be the most optimal model

     -   **Rsquared** (0.59)
     -   **MAE** - 5.9 hours